jfischer/micropython-iot-hackathon/docs/hardware-assembly.rst

 Avoid Static Electricity
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Static electricity (e.g. that shock you sometimes get when touching a doornob)
+Static electricity (e.g. that shock you sometimes get when touching a doorknob)
 can damage electronic components.
 When working with the breakout boards, you
 should take precautions to avoid static electricity.
 Some simple precautions: